Summarizing Teaching Resources

 From there, summarizing helps students develop their writing skills, requiring them to synthesize the information they've learned and present it clearly and concisely in summary form.

-To summarize, students need to learn to choose details carefully rather than describing the story or paragraph in full.
+To summarize an article or a paragraph, students need to learn to choose details carefully rather than describing the story or paragraph in full.
 They need to condense just the most important information from the story into a brief overview or synopsis called a summary.

 They also have to select and prioritize information so they can present it concisely in a way that makes sense to the reader.